CrossGeeks/FacebookClientPlugin/docs/FacebookGraphRequests.md

  Task<FacebookResponse<string>> QueryDataAsync(string path, string[] permissions, IDictionary<string, string> parameters = null, string version = null);
 ```

 Allows you to get information using a Facebook Graph Request Query.
-You should specify at least two things:

-* **path** : The facebook Graph path for the requested information
-* **permissions** : The facebook needed permissions for the requested information.

-Also you can specify the parameters for the facebook graph request.

-* **parameters**: Dictionary for the facebook graph request parameters.

 For example let's say I just want to get a few fields on my response back, then I would specify parameters similar to this: